Give your feet a break

 Boots vs. Shoes vs. Trail Runners

 It's not uncommon for the venerable hiking boot – the mainstay of traditional backpacking – to weigh around 1 kg / 35 oz per boot.
-Following the 5:1 ratio, that would mean you're "carrying" an equivalent total additional weight of 10 kg / 22 lb – or almost double the weight of a typical ultralight backpacker's base pack weight.
+Following the 5:1 ratio outlined above, that would mean you're "carrying" an equivalent total additional weight of 10 kg / 22 lb – or almost double the weight of a typical ultralight backpacker's base pack weight.
 You can start to see the reasoning for wearing lighter shoes: with a lighter pack, you simply don't need heavy shoes.

-But don't just take my word for it – take a look at Jörgen Johanssen's excellent interview with Chris Townsend on his footwear choices, from which the following quote is taken:
+But don't just take my word for it – take a look at Jörgen Johanssen's excellent interview with Chris Townsend on his footwear choices, from which the following revealing quote is taken:

 "For traversing steep, rugged terrain you need strong flexible ankles and light, flexible footwear.
 Doing exercises to strengthen your ankles is better than splinting them in heavy, rigid boots."